Everyone

 When an employee decides to retire, they will need to follow the normal process for resigning, and give notice to their employer.

 An employer cannot force an employee to retire, except in specific circumstances outlined below.
-If an employer does force an employee to retire, and the situation is not covered by one of these exceptions, the employee can challenge it by raising a personal grievance, or a discrimination claim with the Human Rights Commission.
+If an employer does force an employee to retire, and the situation is not covered by one of these exceptions, the employee can challenge it by raising a An action that an employee can take against a current or former employer when they have an employment issue they cannot resolve.
+When a person is treated differently and less fairly than others, for example, because of their race, sex, age, religion, or other prohibited ground under the Human Rights Act 1993.
+Rights that everyone has, for example, the right to health and safety, right to life, right to the freedom from torture, and right to the freedom of expression.

 Human Rights Commission(external link)